alexanderswann-noaa/Benthic-LiDAR-Mapping/README.md

 ```
 <br>

-# Part B: Getting the Repository on your computer
+# Install Part B: Getting the Repository on your computer

 1b.
 Now cd to where you would like the repository to live.